 The NAR has released their annual report on home buyers – and it has a few errors.
-(I contacted the NAR and they will be making updates to the press release.)
+(I contacted the NAR and they got right back to me with some updates.
+Much appreciated.)

 In 2025, half of Gen Z is age 21 or younger and most of Gen Z is not in the housing market yet – most first time home buying occurs around age 28-30 – an age at which the oldest Gen Z are just starting to reach.

-But the NAR uses a more restrictive definition of Gen Z with the oldest being just 26!
+But the NAR uses a different definition of Gen Z with the oldest being just 26 (in 2025).

 Gen Z1999-201118 to 26